 Description: Students will utilize object-oriented programming methodology for problem solving and algorithm development.
 This course also includes the study of data structures, design, and abstraction.
-Completion of this course will prepare students to take the Advanced Placement® Computer Science A exam.
-Prerequisites: Computer Science Programming
+Students will utilize object-oriented programming methodology for problem solving and algorithm development.
+This course also includes the study of data structures, recursion, best design practices, and abstraction.
+Students will apply the legal, ethical, and social responsibilities of computing.
+Completion of this course will prepare students to take the Advanced Placement® Computer Science exam.